Skip to content

 Proper adjectives are the adjectival form of proper nouns, and describe a proper noun.
 Numerals answer how much of something is mentioned.
 Quantitative tells the number or quantity of something, either definitely or indefinitely.

-Tells us to what degree or extent something has of a quality or trait; or compares the degree to which the subject/noun has this trait over someone/something else.
+Adjectives tell us to what degree or extent something has a quality or trait, or compares the degree to which the subject/noun has this trait over someone/something else.

 Pronouns